Sandra Orsulic, PhD

 Ruprecht Wiedemeyer, PhD

-Ruprecht Wiedemeyer is a scientist in the Cedars-Sinai Women’s Cancer Program.
-Dr. Wiedemeyer earned his doctorate at the German Cancer Research Institute in Heidelberg, Germany.
+Ruprecht Wiedemeyer, PhD, is a scientist in the Cedars-Sinai Women's Cancer Program.
+Wiedemeyer earned his doctorate at the German Cancer Research Institute in Heidelberg, Germany.
 He completed postdoctoral training at the German Cancer Research Center in Heidelberg, Germany, and at Dana Farber Cancer Institute in Boston, Massachusetts.

 Hasmik Agadjanian, PhD

-Hasmik Agadjanian graduated from Yerevan State University (Armenia) with BS/MS in biophysics/biology (summa cum laude).
+Hasmik Agadjanian, PhD, graduated summa cum laude from Yerevan State University, Armenia with BS/MS in biophysics/biology.
 She earned her PhD in biochemistry from Yerevan State University, Moscow, Russia.
 She completed her postdoctoral research in the Institute of Experimental Biology of the Armenian National Academy of Sciences, studying biotransformation of proteins and peptides in CNS.
-After moving to the United States, she taught college biology courses (Union College, NY, and Pepperdine University, CA), as well as continued her research in cancer biology at USC Norris Comprehensive Center.
-She began working at Cedars-Sinai Medical Center in 2003.
+After moving to the United States, she taught college biology courses (Union College, NY, and Pepperdine University, CA), and continued her research in cancer biology at USC Norris Comprehensive Center.
+She began working at Cedars-Sinai in 2003.
 Her current research includes studying the role of XPG in ovarian cancer response to cisplatin chemotherapy and the role of some oncogenes in collaboration with CyclinE in ovarian cancer initiation.
-She works primarily with Dr. Christine Walsh.
+She works primarily with Christine Walsh, MD, MS.

 P-J Aspuria, PhD

-P-J Aspuria earned his doctoral degree from the University of California, Los Angeles (UCLA).
-As a graduate student, he trained with Dr. Fuyuhiko Tamanoi, where his research focused on metabolic pathways.
+P-J Aspuria, PhD, earned his doctoral degree from the University of California, Los Angeles (UCLA).
+As a graduate student, he trained with Fuyuhiko Tamanoi, PhD, where his research focused on metabolic pathways.
 He is interested in the roles of HOXB13 in ovarian cancer progression and mesenchymal cell differentiation.
-Dr. Aspuria works primarily with Dr. Orsulic.
+Aspuria works primarily with Sandra Orsulic, PhD.

 Jessica Beach, BA, MS

-Jessica Beach earned her degrees in cell and molecular biology from California State University, Northridge.
-As a Master’s student, she trained with Dr. Rheem Medh, where her research focused on the regulation of apoptosis in human lymphoid cells.
-Jessica is interested in cancer stem cell metabolism and its potential as a therapeutic target.
-She is a student in the Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine and works primarily with Dr. Orsulic.
+Jessica Beach, BA, MS, earned her degrees in cell and molecular biology from California State University, Northridge.
+As a Master's student, she trained with Rheem Medh, PhD, where her research focused on the regulation of apoptosis in human lymphoid cells.
+Beach is interested in cancer stem cell metabolism and its potential as a therapeutic target.
+She is a student in the Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine and works primarily with Sandra Orsulic, PhD.